How To Trade Forex Effectively

 The advantage of technical analysis is that it’s truly one of the most revealing ways to evaluate foreign exchange.
 After all, the price never lies and you have exactly what you need in front of you.
 In addition, the greatest advantage may be the fact that it can be done incredibly quickly, in comparison to the fundamental analysis method.
 By looking at trend analysis and moving averages, technical analysis is often thought to be done very quickly and therefore it is considered to be an advantage by those that want quicker returns.

 Furthermore, it’s important to keep in mind that technical analysis is well established.
 Many people have used technical indicators, such as the RSI, for quite some time and been pleased with the results that they get in return.
 Another benefit is the fact that there is no slow stochastic guesswork necessary.
-In all, many people believe that technical analysis has fewer downsides than fundamental analysis.
+In all, many people believe that technical analysis has fewer downsides and is suitable for all investors unlike fundamental analysis.

 What are the disadvantages of technical analysis?